OAAbaali2896/Frogger-Arcade-Game-LPC1768/README.md

 <img width="425" alt="Capture" src="https://user-images.githubusercontent.com/40522456/57877843-bedf4f00-77e6-11e9-87cf-9e88fa135c81.PNG">

 # Frogger Arcade Game
 We created a Frogger Arcade game using C programming language in a LandTiger NXP LPC1768 Micro-Controller board that uses a ARM Cortex-M3 Processor.
 The game is displayed in an LCD display on the development board.
+The program is executed in Keil uVision5 IDE.

 The LPC1768 Development Board Manual can be viewed here: https://copperhilltech.com/content/LandTiger-V2-Manual.pdf
 The User Manual for the LPC1768 can be viewed here: https://www.nxp.com/docs/en/user-guide/UM10360.pdf